rafaviles/rancho/README.md

 # rancho
-A project with xls to learn go
+A project with xla to learn go